-The Qorus Add-in for Word makes it possible to collaborate more precisely on Office 365 Word documents, through the creation and management of document tasks, otherwise known as assignments.
+The Qorus Add-ins for Word and Excel make it possible to collaborate more precisely on Office 365 Word and Excel documents, through the creation and management of document tasks, otherwise known as assignments.

 Here's an overview of how assignments flow from one person to the next when you're collaborating with Qorus: